iHRIS/iHRIS/README.md

 ## Installation

 See the notes/ directory for additional installation instructions for development.
+Installation instructions for supporting software is [here](notes/install.md).
 A docker version for simpler installation will be created soon.

 iHRIS is built with a VueJS frontend and a NodeJS backend, both of which are included